Azure-Samples/explore-iot-operations/README.md

 This project provides the following:

 * Pre-configured codespace with [K3s](https://k3s.io/) cluster via [K3d](https://k3d.io/)
-* [AIO Quickstart](./quickstart/readme.md) — automated deployment on real edge hardware (Ubuntu/K3s) or a single Windows machine (AKS Edge Essentials)
+* [IoT Operations Quickstart](./quickstart/readme.md) — automated deployment on real edge hardware (Ubuntu/K3s) or a single Windows machine (AKS Edge Essentials)
 * MQTT Device Simulator
 * Edge modules: factory equipment simulator, MQTT historian
 * Samples for auth servers, WASM dataflow operators, custom RBAC, observability, and more

 > [!IMPORTANT]
 > Codespaces are easy to setup quickly and tear down later, but they're not suitable for performance evaluation or scale testing.
-For those scenarios, use the [AIO Quickstart](./quickstart/readme.md) or a validated environment from the official documentation.
+For those scenarios, use the [IoT Operations Quickstart](./quickstart/readme.md) or a validated environment from the official documentation.
 >